LucasCarminati/LucasCarminati/README.md

 - 👋 Hi, I’m @LucasCarminati.
-- 👀 I’m interested to evolve in programming.
+- 👀 I’m interested to improve my skills in programming.
 - 🌱 I’m currently learning Angular, Vue, React.
-- 💞️ I’m looking to collaborate with Frontend and Backend.
+- 💞️ I’m looking to collaborate with Frontend and Backend projects.
-- 📫 How to reach me, my linkedin https://www.linkedin.com/in/lucas-carminati/
+- 📫 How to reach me?
+My linkedin https://www.linkedin.com/in/lucas-carminati/